dkfans/keeperfx/keeperfx_readme.txt

   Brings you directly to level number <num>.
   After the level is finished, quits the game.
   Note that level number must be 1..255.
+-human <num>
+  Changes human player to <num>.
+This option will work properly only in skirmish mode.
+Single player levels must be specially designed for this option to work properly with it.
+Also, the selected player must have heart on the map.
 -q
   Works like '-level 1'.
 -columnconvert